Young-Flash/websockets-demo/README.md

 # Setup

 You must make [uWebsockets](https://github.com/uNetworking/uWebSockets) and its dependency(uSockets, openssl, zlib, etc) ready in your dev machine.
-Noted that wss (websockets with ssl) are used here so you have to compile uWebsockets with ssl option (`WITH_OPENSSL=1 make`)
+Noted that wss (websockets with ssl) are used here so you have to compile uWebsockets with ssl option (`WITH_OPENSSL=1 make`).
+You can take a look at my [blog](https://flash-flash.gitee.io/2022/03/27/uWebsockets%20%E7%BC%96%E8%AF%91%E5%AE%89%E8%A3%85/) if you have problem on compiling and install uWebsockets and uSockets.

 # Build